AlexPoone/universal_best_practices/README.md

 >
 > "We can't even get along with ourselves."

+How can that wannabe business hub become a real one, when most people adopt that attitude?

-How can people from that city be efficient leaders?
+And how can people from that city be efficient leaders?
 The servant leadership movement asserts that leaders have a duty to focus ***primarily*** on their subordinates' well-being.
 When a colleague has low job satisfaction, how can she/he be productive?

 Just be proper:
 1. ALWAYS introduce yourself, shares your GitHub account and ask the colleauge to follow you, follows him/her back.